Survey backs calls to make stalking a crime in Malaysia, WAO hopes govt speeds up legislation | Malay Mail

 “The call for a stalking law started in 2017, during Barisan Nasional days, and the Women’s Ministry back then was supportive of creating the law.

-“It was not something on Pakatan’s radar when it took over.
-However, working with the late law minister Liew Vui Keong, there was a lot of progress.
+“When Pakatan took over, we worked with the late law minister Liew Vui Keong.
+There was a lot of progress.
 He set up a committee consisting of different agencies including WAO, the Home Ministry, PDRM, MCMC and the Women Ministry.

 Everyone was of the view that stalking is a serious threat.